fnabinash/rust-practice/CONTRIBUTING.md

    - Reference the issue number in your PR (e.g., `Fixes #issue_number`).

 2. **Update Your Branch**:
-   - Make sure your branch is up-to-date with the latest changes from the target `dev` branch (either `main-dev` or `practice-dev`).
+   - Make sure your branch is up-to-date with the latest changes from the target branch (`main` or `practice`).
    - Pull the latest commits before submitting your PR:
      ```bash
-     git pull origin main-dev
+     git pull origin main
      # or
-     git pull origin practice-dev
+     git pull origin practice
      ```

 3. **Follow the PR Template**: